danielcaspi/AES/README.md

 # AES (Advanced Encryption Standard)
 AES  is a symmetric encryption algorithm widely used for secure data transmission.
-In this project, I implemented both encryption and decryption processes using AES, ensuring confidentiality by converting plaintext into ciphertext and back into plaintext.
+In this project, I implemented both encryption and decryption processes using AES, ensuring confidentiality by converting plaintext into ciphertext and back into plaintext. key size 128bits.

 # Basic modules
 ## Sub Bytes